cisagov/Malcolm/sensor-iso/README.md

 **7.4.4 Create /etc/hosts.deny**, **7.7.1 Ensure Firewall is active**, **7.7.4.1 Ensure default deny firewall policy**, **7.7.4.3 Ensure default deny firewall policy**, **7.7.4.4 Ensure outbound and established connections are configured** - Hedgehog Linux **is** configured with an appropriately locked-down software firewall (managed by "Uncomplicated Firewall" `ufw`).
 However, the methods outlined in the CIS benchmark recommendations do not account for this configuration.

 **8.1.1.2 Disable System on Audit Log Full**, **8.1.1.3 Keep All Auditing Information**, **8.1.1.5 Ensure set remote server for audit service**, **8.1.1.6 Ensure enable_krb5 set to yes for remote audit service**, **8.1.1.7 Ensure set action for audit storage volume is fulled**, **8.1.1.9 Set space left for auditd service**, a few other audit-related items under section **8.1**, **8.2.5 Configure rsyslog to Send Logs to a Remote Log Host** - As maximizing availability is a system requirement, audit processing failures will be logged on the device rather than halting the system.
 Because Hedgehog Linux is intended to be used as an appliance rather than a general network host, notifications about its status are sent in system logs forwarded to the OpenSearch database on the aggregator. `auditd` is set up to syslog when this storage volume is reached.
-[Auditbeat](https://www.elastic.co/products/beats/auditbeat) offloads audit records to an OpenSearch database on another system, though this is not detected by the [CIS benchmark compliance scripts](https://github.com/hardenedlinux/harbian-audit/tree/master/bin/hardening).
+[Fluent Bit](https://fluentbit.io) offloads audit records to an OpenSearch database on another system, though this is not detected by the [CIS benchmark compliance scripts](https://github.com/hardenedlinux/harbian-audit/tree/master/bin/hardening).
 Local logs are generated when the network connection is broken, and it resumes automatically.
 Syslog messages are also similarly forwarded.

 **8.4.1 Install aide package** and **8.4.2 Implement Periodic Execution of File Integrity** - [Auditbeat](https://www.elastic.co/products/beats/auditbeat) is managing file integrity checks instead of the `aide` utility.